 Depending on the extent and location of surgery, you must take 3 to 7 days off work to recover completely.
 You may experience mild pain and bruise during recovery, which drugs can control.

 Laser-assisted liposuction (LAP)

-Laser-assisted liposuction also referred to as laser lipo, and laser liposuction is a minimally invasive procedure with a short recovery period.
-This surgery, which takes an hour per area, is mainly done under local anesthesia and suits all skin types.
+Laser-assisted liposuction, also referred to as laser lipo, and laser liposuction is a minimally invasive procedure with a short recovery period.
+This surgery takes an hour per area, mainly done under local anesthesia, and suits all skin types.

 During the laser lipo, the surgeon makes small incisions (each with a length of 1 to 3mm) and inserts a micro laser device into the body to liquefy the fat walls.
 Once the fats are melted down, they are extracted by a suctioning device.

 It should be noted that laser-assisted liposuction is not suitable for pregnant and breastfeeding moms, as well as the ones with:

 - A history of atrophic scar and keloid formation;